 Picture this: You’re ready to end a toxic chapter of your life, but as you turn the final page, you hit a snag: your spouse won’t take the divorce papers.
 What happens if a spouse refuses to be served divorce papers?
 It’s more common than you might think and can leave anyone feeling stuck.
 But don’t worry; Texas divorce law has got your back.

 In this guide, we’ll focus on ways to overcome this hurdle.
-We’ll walk through hiring savvy process servers who know how to handle elusive exes.
-We’ll also tackle alternative serving methods that keep things moving forward when traditional approaches fall flat.
-And if push comes to shove?
-There’s always the path of default judgment—where a judge steps in to make decisions even in the absence of your uncooperative spouse.
-We’ve also got insights into how dodging service can impact custody battles and support issues.
+We’ll walk through hiring process servers who know how to handle hard-to-find spouses.
+We’ll also cover court-approved alternatives when personal service or certified mail does not work.
+If it comes to it, default judgment is another path when your spouse does not respond.
+We’ll also explain how avoiding service can affect child-related and support issues.
 This is important information for any spouse dealing with an elusive ex.

 Starting a divorce case when your spouse is playing hide-and-seek with the process server can feel like you’re trying to play tag with Usain Bolt.
 Luckily, Texas law has got your back with some clear rules on how to serve divorce papers, even if your soon-to-be-ex is being elusive.